 Other radiation oncologists believe that radiation therapy needs to be part of the treatment discussion for late stage patients.
-Dr. Daniel Gomez, a radiation oncologist at MD Anderson Cancer Center in Houston, has performed research that also supports the use of concentrated high-dose radiation therapy in late stage lung cancer patients.
-Gomez’s study looked at patients with oligometastatic lung cancer of the lung who received prior therapy, but whose cancer returned to a small number of sites of the body.
+Dr. Daniel Gomez, a radiation oncologist at Memorial Sloan Kettering Cancer Center, has performed research that also supports the use of concentrated high-dose radiation therapy in late stage lung cancer patients.
+Gomez's study looked at patients with oligometastatic lung cancer of the lung who received prior therapy, but whose cancer returned to a small number of sites of the body.
 This is the same kind of stage four, metastatic disease that Heron examined.
 He found a similar result to Heron: patients who received high-dose radiation lived longer than those who did not.

 Dr. Gomez told SurvivorNet that Heron's study is important in that it "not only shows the potential for high-dose radiation therapy across tumor types, but also examines quality of life."
 Notably, the radiation therapy used in Heron's study caused no negative changes in the quality of life for patients.
 Quality of life (QoL) is an essential element to take into account when considering a treatment plan, regardless of cancer type or stage.
 With survival being the ultimate goal, maintaining a positive and enjoyable lifestyle while trying to achieve this goal is something that should always be a top priority.
 It is important for all patients to live a pleasant, fulfilled, and meaningful life regardless of where they are in their cancer treatment journey.